adap/flower/doc/source/ref-changelog.md

 ### What's new?

+- **Fix the incorrect return types of Strategy** ([#2432](https://github.com/adap/flower/pull/2432/files))

+  The types of the return values in the docstrings in two methods: aggregate_fit and aggregate_evaluate now match the hint types in the code.

 - **Unify client API** ([#2303](https://github.com/adap/flower/pull/2303))

   Using the `client_fn`, Flower clients can interchangeably run as standalone processes (i.e. via `start_client`) or in simulation (i.e. via `start_simulation`) without requiring changes to how the client class is defined and instantiated.